Otter Trail

 Toilets: None

-Parking: Along the side of Pitmore Road (Postcode: SO50 4LS - W3W - cape/star/expose)
+Parking: Along the side of Pitmore Road, closer to the bottom is better (Postcode: SO50 4LS - W3W - cape/star/expose)

 This has been one of our most popular walks to date, and it is easy to see why.
 Follow beautiful River Itchen past an alpaca farm and over bridges before returning through ancient woodland.